-In the past, given a degree of formality to a publication, I would inevitably arrive at the need for scientific visualizations.
-If sufficiently motivated, I would pour my energy into the task, considering the visualization almost a separate project in it’s own.
+In the past as I more often produced formal writeups, I would inevitably arrive at a need for scientific visualizations.
+If sufficiently motivated, I would pour my energy into the task, considering the visualization almost a separate project.

-Likewise, I never established a systematic approach to diagram rendering, having a tendency to vary the toolkit depending on the circumstance.
-I suspect any particular approach could satisfy the needs, but never invested sufficient time in the training.
+Likewise, I never established a systematic approach to the rendering of diagrams.
+The methodology tends to vary depending on the circumstance.
+I suspect any particular approach could satisfy the needs, but never invested sufficient time into the training.

 Notwithstanding, there are two categories of diagrams I encounter - the plots and, well, everything else consisting of graphs, boxes, flows, schematics, etc…